Landing zone: Identifying an LZ from the air

 Landing areas are most commonly marked by colored smoke.
 The standard procedure is for troops already on the ground at the landing area to "pop smoke" (set off a smoke grenade).
 The aircraft pilot(s) radio back when the smoke is spotted and what color smoke they see.
 Troops on the ground then respond with what color the smoke should be.
 Smoke of a different color can mean that the landing area has been discovered and compromised by the enemy, and the pilot will usually have the authority to cancel any landing.

 Vietnam War

 The United States used LZs to a greater extent in the Vietnam War than in other wars because of the widespread use of helicopters, which provided increased mobility and rapid transportation of forces.
 LZs could be temporary, being little more than a clearing in the jungle or a clearing made using special munitions, such as commando vault bombs, which cleared everything in a diameter of 150 feet.
 Other LZs were permanent or semi-permanent built with more deliberate construction.
+The Battle of Ia Drang in 1965 centered on two LZs.